mestachs/xlsxt/README.md

     - looks okish but haven't tried,
       - no real test suite, only examples
       - comments/docs in chinese (I guess)
+    - seem to have a port of in nodejs/browser https://github.com/zhangyu836/node-xlsx-template

 note most have limitation in "translating" formulas, which is one the thing I struggle with to avoid "string concatenation".